geoffreywiseman/awswl/README.rst

     $ awswl --help

-You can list the IP address blocks that are authorized:
+You can list the IP address blocks that are authorized, including which ip address is current:

 .. code-block:: bash